IAL 14: Mars: the Red Planet

 It is also possible that life originated once on either Earth or Mars and was transferred to the other by impact events.
 Or perhaps some more complex multiple origins and transfers happened.

-The process of life spreading through impactor-ejected rock has been called transpermia.
+1. The process of life spreading through impactor-ejected rock is called transpermia.
 See P.C.W.
-Davies: How bio-friendly is the universe.
+Davies, 2004, How bio-friendly is the universe? which may be a bit dated by now.

-The rocks have to stay below about 100° C and be relatively unshocked, but calculations show that some material will stay this cool and unshocked both through ejection and impact.
+4. The rocks have to stay below about 100°C and be relatively unshocked, but calculations show that some material will stay this cool and unshocked both through ejection and impact.

-Biological contamination back and forth between Earth and Mars may even have happened repeatedly in the early solar system.
+6. Biological contamination back and forth between Earth and Mars may even have happened repeatedly in the early solar system even later than the late heavy bombardment (4.1--3.8 Gyr BP).

-Reading about transpermia has given me more confidence in the possibility of Martian life---but Martian life affected by transpermia will probably NOT be independent of Earth life.
+7. Reading about transpermia has given yours truly more confidence in the possibility of Martian life---but Martian life affected by transpermia will probably NOT be independent of Earth life.

 3. Famous, But Largely Dismissed, Evidence for Life on Mars: